 PLEASE KINDLY NOTE:

-1. Documents for legalization must be submitted at Visa Section, Royal Thai Embassy, on Monday – Friday from 09:00 – 12:00 hours (except national holidays)
+1. Applicant has to make an online appointment in order to submit personally the legalization application at Visa Section, Royal Thai Embassy, on Monday – Friday from 09:00 – 12:00 hours. (except national holidays)

-2. Legalization process takes approximately within 5 - 10 business days.
+2. Legalization process takes approximately within 3 - 5 working days.

 3. Legalization fee can only be paid in cash at the Visa Section.

-5. The document must be translated by a professional translator in Switzerland who has been produced translation which has been legalized by Royal Thai Embassy before.
+5. The document must be translated into Thai by a professional translator in Switzerland who has been produced translation which has been legalized by Royal Thai Embassy before.

 Except the Attestation of Single Status and Criminal Record must be less than 3 months old at the time the document is submitted at Royal Thai Embassy.